Become a Cancer Center Member

 - Submit all clinical cancer studies to the Protocol Review and Monitoring Committee for scientific review.

 - Utilize cancer center shared resources, and importantly, acknowledge use of cancer center facilities, shared resources, space or assistance (when appropriate) in research publications, presentations and grant submissions.
+Learn more about citing the P30 grant.

 - Accrue patients to institutional clinical trials and, where appropriate, to NCI National Clinical Trials Network (NCTN) trials that are activated at the cancer center.